hmrc/play-frontend-hmrc/README.md

 ### Creating consistent page headings

-Please read the [HMRC guidance for creating headings with a section (caption)](https://design.tax.service.gov.uk/hmrc-design-patterns/page-heading/) has recently changed.
+Please read the [HMRC guidance for creating headings with a section (caption)](https://design.tax.service.gov.uk/hmrc-design-patterns/page-heading/), which has recently changed.
 Consult the linked documentation for examples.

 ### Adding a sidebar to your Layout